Skip to navigation Skip to content

 Reporting frequency + Read more ...

-A customers reporting frequency is determined depending on a customer's and/or their partner's (where applicable) employment status or income:
+A customers reporting frequency is determined depending on their and/or their partner's (where applicable) employment status or income:

 • Students are not required to report if they or their partner are not employed, or their employment has ceased and they reported their income for their final reporting period